StefanosTouf/spring-chat-server/README.md

 A chatting service that might become the subject of my thesis.
 My goal is to achieve the highest possible throughput and resiliency.
+Its very much in progress and not near finished.

 **It uses the following technologies:**
 * RabbitMQ